-Updated 27th April 2012; 23rd November 2013; 23rd May, 2nd December 2014; 30th April, 19th October, 5th November 2016; 30th September 2017; 24th September 2018; 8th May, 14th September, 12th November 2022; 17th May, 21st September, 5th-8th November 2023
+Updated 27th April 2012; 23rd November 2013; 23rd May, 2nd December 2014; 30th April, 19th October, 5th November 2016; 30th September 2017; 24th September 2018; 8th May, 14th September, 12th November 2022; 17th May, 21st September, 5th-8th November 2023; 6th, 16th, 22nd, 24th May, 7th June, 27th September 2024

 Fridge Door Cave was joined to, and became the 16th entrance to the Four Valleys System (0107), when a dig in Cueva Llanío (3234) broke through on 5th April, 2023.
 The length of Fridge Door Cave before then was 1248m.
 With this extension and other finds at Easter 2023, the length of the Four Valleys System grew from just over 70km to 71666m.
 (The extra survey (23m) from Llanío ending at 3234-23-01.11 connected at station 1800-22-06.81 in FDC).

 There was further activity in this area in the summer 2023.
 The Boob Tube (5000) entrance to Fridge Door Cave was opened up on July 22nd to become the 17th entrance into the Four Valleys System.
-It is now the favoured entrance to Fridge Door Cave as it involves no diving and an easy route to the far north of the cave.
+It is now the favoured entrance to Fridge Door Cave as it involves no diving on an easy route to the far north of the cave.
 Vaca Bypass (5368, opened up after a short dig) was also linked into Fridge Door Cave at the downstream end of sump 2.
 This is not a favoured entrance although there are still leads in Vaca Bypass to pursue.
 Vaca Bypass became the 18th entrance to the Four Valleys System.

-A 6m shaft descends to a pool.
+pool.
 The pitch was re-explored during very dry weather in October 2013.
-On this occasion the cave was found to drop into a stream passage generally 3-4m in diameter with a small flow of water, leading after 130m to an upstream sump.
+On this occasion the cave was found to drop into a stream passage generally 3-4m in diameter with a small flow of water, leading upstream after 130m to a sump.
 The water level was lowered by 5cm in October 2014.
 A climb at the sump leads to tubes.
 The main passage contains deep mud, and is largely sumped in wetter conditions.

 Some draughting passages around the base of the pitch may warrant a further visit, one was connected to a climb from the streamway.